one-among-us/data/people/Kotori/page.en.md

 Kotori was an introverted girl.
 She seldom talked with others or expressed her points of view in public.
-However, she was passionate about academic questions, and she would always join in the discussion and applaud for the neat idea of her friends.
+However, she was passionate about academic questions, and she always joined in the discussion and applauded her friends for their neat ideas.

 She often deleted her own ideas or works after creating them, or she posted them anonymously.
-Nonetheless, there are still some answers of her remained on Zhihu, rediating her brilliance.
+Nonetheless, there are still some answers of her remained on Zhihu now, rediating her brilliance.

 She was obsessed with her favourite subjects, and achieved that "erudite and Atsushi, cut near the question thinking."